 - Bloating, gas, constipation and stomach pain are often confused with stomach problems

-- Majority of women tend to ignore the early warning signs
+- The majority of women tend to ignore the early warning signs

 - Less serious symptoms go unnoticed by many women

-- Majority of women tend to delay consulting a specialist
+- The majority of women tend to delay consulting a specialist

 - A whopping 80% of women miss the diagnosis